CMU-313/CMU-313.github.io/docs/projects/P4/index.md

 **1. Introduction (&lt;0.5 pages)**

-Provide a brief introduction to the LLM integration you’re evaluating, and the context of its use, i.e. the syllabus question answering feature.
+Provide a brief introduction to the LLM integration you’re evaluating, and the context of its use, i.e. the translation feature.

 **2. LLM integration (&lt;1 page)**

-Describe the end-to-end implementation of your final solution to answering syllabus questions.
-Given an arbitrary syllabus question, how do you integrate with an LLM to return an answer?
+Describe the end-to-end implementation of your final solution to translating posts.
+Given an arbitrary post in any language, how do you integrate with an LLM to return an answer?
 Feel free to include any prompts and diagrams.

 **4. Evaluation Results (&lt;0.5  page)**